aanandaggarwal/movie-recommender/README.md

 # Movie Recommender System Using SVD

-This repository contains a movie recommender system I built using collaborative filtering, implemented in Python.
-The model utilizes the MovieLens dataset to provide personalized movie recommendations based on user ratings, with an additional explainability feature to make recommendations more transparent.
+This repository contains a collaborative filtering-based movie recommender system built in Python.
+The model utilizes the MovieLens dataset to provide personalized movie recommendations and includes an explainability feature to make recommendations more transparent to users.

 ## Overview
-The model is trained on the MovieLens dataset, which contains user ratings, movie information, and user-generated tags.
-The recommender system aims to predict user preferences and generate top movie recommendations.
+The recommender system uses the MovieLens dataset, consisting of user ratings, movie metadata, and user-generated tags.
+The system predicts user preferences and generates top movie recommendations, utilizing Singular Value Decomposition (SVD) to extract latent features.

 ## Features
 - **Collaborative Filtering with SVD**: Predicts user preferences for unrated movies by learning latent features from the user-item interaction matrix.